pdee/pdee/doc/commands-python-mode.rst

 py-shell
 --------
 Start an interactive Python interpreter in another window.
-Interactively, C-u 4 prompts for a buffer.
+Interactively, C-u prompts for a PATH/TO/EXECUTABLE to use.
 C-u 2 prompts for `py-python-command-args'.
 If `default-directory' is a remote file name, it is also prompted to change if called with a prefix arg.